explosion/spaCy/website/docs/usage/layers-architectures.md

 neural network that is run internally as part of a component in a spaCy pipeline.
 To define the actual architecture, you can implement your logic in Thinc directly, or you can use Thinc as a thin wrapper around frameworks such as PyTorch, TensorFlow and MXNet.
-Each Model can also be used as a sublayer of a larger network, allowing you to freely combine implementations from different frameworks into one `Thinc` Model.
+Each `Model` can also be used as a sublayer of a larger network, allowing you to freely combine implementations from different frameworks into a single model.

 spaCy's built-in components require a `Model` instance to be passed to them via the config system.
 To change the model architecture of an existing component,